 If you don’t have a specialized keyboard, you have to do a little extra work to type letters with accent marks in Microsoft Word.
-Here are a few ways to get it done.
+Here are a few ways you can add accents using keyboard shortcuts and other on-screen tools.

-Switch over to the “Insert” tab, and then click the “Symbol” button.
+Switch over to the “Insert” tab, and then click the “Advanced Symbol” or “Symbol” button.

-The dropdown menu shows your most recently-used symbols.
+Newer versions of Word will automatically open the Symbol window.
+In older versions, the dropdown menu shows your most-recently-used symbols.
 If the symbol you’re after is there, just click it.
-If not, click the “More Symbols” command, instead.
+If not, click the “More Symbols” option, instead.

 The Symbol window that opens displays a huge number of characters to choose from—3,633 to be exact.
 Word does help by letting you filter by font and subset, though.